1. The Painting

 'Well, it's a weird impression'"

 Leroy's criticisms of Pissarro were as unfair as his criticisms of Monet.
-Here is the beautiful Pissarro canvass that he was attacking (The Ploughed Field).
+Here is the beautiful Pissarro canvass that he was attacking:

 On the other hand, not all of the reviews of the exhibition were as insulting.

 Emile d’Hervilly wrote about the show for Le Rappel, describing Monet’s work as possessing “infinite grace and spirit.”
-He also praised the show as a whole, praising the “fresh” and “gripping” works whose
+He also praised the show as a whole, saying that the works were “fresh” and “gripping” and that their

 “generous exaggerations are even charming and consoling when one thinks of the nauseating banalities of the academic routine.”

 Armand Silvestre also offered his support describing Monet as “the cleverest and the most daring” of the artists featured in the exhibition.
 He believed,